topdeckg/1485/CHARACTERS_AMERICA_2026.md

 ---

-## Mayor Gina Swanson
+##  Gina Swanson

 **Background:**
 - Age: 61
-- **Position:** Mayor of the Wisconsin city, actively involved in local events and governance.
+- **Position:** Mayor of Marinette, Wisconsin, actively involved in local events and governance.
 - **Personal Life:** Married to Paul (age 66), a retired high school history teacher, who could provide historical insights into their situation.
 - **Professional Life:** On hiatus from her law firm to serve her term, indicating her dedication to public service.
+- Reads the local Marinette paper

 **Character Dynamics in Act 1:**
 - **Chapter Inclusion:** Gina Swanson, witnessing the Ring of Fire event during the launch ceremony, provides a civic leader's perspective on the crisis management and community organization in the aftermath.
 - **Relationships:** Her interactions with her husband, Paul, can offer a blend of personal and historical context to the unfolding events, potentially drawing parallels with his knowledge of history.
 - **Leadership Role:** As a key local figure, she navigates the challenges of leading a community through an unprecedented situation, focusing on her responsibility to maintain order, morale, and a sense of community among the displaced populace.

+## Paul Swanson

+**Background:**
+- Age: 66
+- Retired highschool teacher.
+Mostly American history (9th and 10th grade).
+Also World History.
+- Avid tennis player.
+Coached the high school team before focusing on history at age 52.
+- Fan of the Packers and the Bucks, usually wears one of his many team sweaters.
+Not a huge baseball fan will will attend Brewers games with his cousin Jim occasionally.
+- Does the sudoku in the Milwaukee paper every day
+- Loves slapstick and farce comedy movies.

 Incorporating Mayor Gina Swanson adds a layer of local governance and community leadership to the narrative, exploring the socio-political dimensions of the displacement event.